 Heat impacts in Cranford Township are substantially similar to the County as a whole.
 There are various potential impacts from this hazard, including stresses on electrical systems, damage to infrastructure such as roads, and illness/death.
-There are no reliable data related to the first two effects, but there is some information related to deaths from heatrelated hazards from a U.S. Centers for Disease Control report6.
-As explained in the County portion of this mitigation plan, national-level data about such deaths were scaled to the local level by population.
+There are no reliable data related to the first two effects, but there is some information related to deaths from heat-

-Table 3-9

-Heat-related Risks, Cranford Township

-Annual, 50- and 100-year Planning Horizons
+Table 3-11 Heat-related Risks, Cranford Township Annual, 50- and 100-year Planning Horizons